-Figure 6.
-Synaptic input current varies with phase for conductance-based synaptic input.
-[Top left panel] Identical synaptic conductance $(G{syn})$ waveforms started at different phases; [middle left panel] the corresponding synaptic current waveforms; [bottom left panel] the membrane potential used to calculate the synaptic current waveforms.
+Fig. 5.6 Synaptic input current varies with phase for conductance-based synaptic input.
+[Top left panel] Identical synaptic conductance ( $G{syn}$ ) waveforms started at different phases; [middle left panel] the corresponding synaptic current waveforms; [bottom left panel] the membrane potential used to calculate the synaptic current waveforms.
 Notice that the synaptic current depends on the membrane potential.
 [Right panels] PRCs measured with inhibitory current input and inhibitory conductance input.
 The bottom panel shows the voltage trace, and the synaptic reversal potential at -80 mV.
-To model the current-based waveforms, the synaptic driving force was held constant at 16 mV (i.e. $V - E{syn}$ =-64 mV-(-80 mV)).
-The INa+IK model of Izhikevitch (2007) was used for figures in the left panels, and the Golomb-Amitai model (1997) was used for figures in the right panels.
+To model the current-based waveforms, the synaptic driving force was held constant at 16 mV (i.e., $V - E{syn} = -64 \text{ mV} - (-80 \text{ mV})$ ).
+The $I{Na} + I_K$ model of Izhikevich (2007) was used for figures in the left panels, and the Golomb-Amitai model (1997) was used for figures in the right panels

-2.2 The infinitesimal phase response curve (iPRC)
+2.2 The Infinitesimal Phase Response Curve (iPRC)

 The infinitesimal phase response curve (iPRC or Z) is a special PRC that directly measures the sensitivity of a neuronal oscillator to small input current at any given phase.
-The iPRC is used in the theory of weakly coupled oscillators to predict the phase-locking patterns of neuronal oscillators in response to external input or due to network connectivity (Ermentrout & Kopell, 1991; Kuramoto, 1984) see also Chapters X and Y).
-For mathematical models, the iPRC can be computed by linearizing the system about the stable limit cycle and solving the corresponding adjoint equations ((Ermentrout & Chow, 2002), see also Chapter X).
-Equivalently, the iPRC can be constructed by simply generating a PRC in a standard fashion using a small delta-function current pulse and then normalizing the phase-shifts by the net charge of the pulse (the area of the delta-function).
-More practically, the iPRC can be obtained using any stimulus that approximates a delta-function, i.e. any current stimulus that is sufficiently small and brief.
+The iPRC is used in the theory of weakly coupled oscillators to predict the phase-locking patterns of neuronal oscillators in response to external input or due to network connectivity (Ermentrout & Kopell 1991; Kuramoto 1984) see also Chaps.
+1 and 2).
+For mathematical models, the iPRC can be computed by linearizing the system about the stable limit cycle and solving the corresponding adjoint equations ((Ermentrout & Chow 2002), see also Chap.
+1).
+Equivalently, the iPRC can be constructed by simply generating a PRC in a standard fashion using a small delta function current pulse and then normalizing the phase shifts by the net charge of the pulse (the area of the delta function).
+More practically, the iPRC can be obtained using any stimulus that approximates a delta function, i.e., any current stimulus that is sufficiently small and brief.
 Typically, small brief square pulses are used.
-Note that, for sufficiently small stimuli, the system will behave like a time-dependent linear oscillator, and therefore the iPRC is independent of the net charge of the stimulus that was used.
+Note that, for sufficiently small stimuli, the system will behave like a timedependent linear oscillator, and therefore the iPRC is independent of the net charge of the stimulus that was used.
 When generating approximations of a real neuron's iPRC, it is useful to generate iPRCs for at least two amplitudes to test for linearity and determine if a sufficiently small stimulus was used.

-2.2.1 Relationship between general PRCs and the iPRC
+2.2.1 Relationship Between General PRCs and the iPRC

 The iPRC measures the linear response of an oscillating neuron (in terms of phase shifts) to small delta-function current pulses.
-Therefore, it can serve as the impulse response function for the oscillatory system: The phase-shift due to a stimulus of arbitrary waveform with sufficiently small amplitude can be obtained by computing the integral of the stimulus weighted by the

-&lt;sup>2 In general, the iPRC is equivalent to the gradient of phase with respect to all state variables evaluated at all points along the limit cycle (i.e. it is a vector measuring the sensitivity to perturbations in any variable).
-However, because neurons are typically only perturbed by currents, the iPRC for neurons is usually taken to be the voltage component of this gradient $\left(\frac{\partial \phi}{\partial V}\right)$ evaluated along the limit cycle.
+Therefore, it can serve as the impulse response function for the oscillatory system: The phase shift due to a stimulus of arbitrary waveform with sufficiently small amplitude can be obtained by computing the integral of the stimulus weighted by the iPRC.
+Thus, a PRC of a neuron for any particular current stimulus can be estimated from the "convolution" of the stimulus waveform and the neuron's iPRC the iPRC for neurons is usually taken to be the voltage component of this gradient $\left(\frac{\partial \phi}{\partial V}\right)$ evaluated along the limit cycle.